 Kerala confirms 3rd case of coronavirus; Union Health Ministry issues fresh travel advisory

+The condition of the student is "stable", she said.
+Out of the 104 samples tested till Sunday, three have been tested positive.

+This is the third positive case reported from Kerala.
+Two earlier positive cases, also of students who came back from Wuhan, the epicentre of the virus, were reported from Thrissur and Alappuzha districts.

-Thiruvananthapuram, Feb 03: The Kerala health ministry on Monday has confirmed the third case of Coronavirus in the state.
-Amid the outbreak of the deadly nCoV virus, India has issued a fresh travel advisory to China.
+Meanwhile, amid the outbreak of the deadly nCoV virus, India has issued a fresh travel advisory to China.

-Earlier, two positive cases of Novel Coronavirus have been reported in the state.

 The patients had a travel history from China.
-Meanwhile, Kerala Health Minister K K Shailaja has confirmed that the student is in an isolation ward at Kanhangad district hospital in Kasaragod district.
-And her condition is stable.
+Meanwhile, Kerala Health Minister K K Shailaja has confirmed that the student is in an isolation ward at Kanhangad district hospital in Kasaragod district and her condition is stable.

 Out of the 104 samples tested till Sunday, three have been tested positive.
 This is the third positive case reported from Kerala.
 The two earlier positive cases were reported from Thrissur and Alapuzha districts of Kerala